2025 Rotating Carseats Comparison: Find Your Best Match

 MSRP: $749.95

-Pros: Rear-facing 4-40 lbs., 43" or less; forward-facing 26.5-65 lbs., 49" or less, booster 40-120 lbs.; has tall top harness height, which means that kids will fit in the harness longer before outgrowing it by height.
-All Callisto G 360 models feature SensorSafe technology, and the fabrics are free of flame-retardant chemicals.
-One-time install; tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
+Pros: Callisto has a tall top harness height, which means that kids will fit in the harness longer before outgrowing it by height.
+It features SensorSafe technology, and the fabrics are free of flame-retardant chemicals.
+It’s a true “one-time install” because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
 Callisto G 360 can be reclined in both rear-facing AND forward-facing positions, which is an impressive feat of engineering.
-Last but not least, the canopy is amazing!
+Last but not least, the canopy feature is sweet!

-Cons: It's HEAVY, and that means low LATCH weight limits.
-Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower latch anchor bars.
+Cons: It's unreasonably heavy, and you might need help to get it out of the box and into your vehicle.
+Once it’s installed, you will probably never want to move it.
+Callisto’s weight results in low LATCH weight limits for the child.
+Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower latch anchors in your vehicle.
 The belt tensioning feature isn’t a true lockoff, so you still need to lock the seatbelt at the retractor.

 Best For: The Cybex Callisto G 360 is an ultra-premium rotating car seat.
-If you love the idea of a rotating seat with a canopy that rotates AND reclines in both rear and forward orientations, then this is the seat for you!
-It fits a wide range of kids, so it can be a great option for caregivers who transport multiple kids of different ages and sizes.
+If you love the idea of a rotating seat that rotates AND reclines in both rear and forward orientations, then this seat deserves your consideration.
+Just be prepared for how ridiculously heavy it is.

-Comments: We need more time to put this seat through its paces.
+Comments: We need more time (and upper body strength) to put this seat through its paces.
 Stay tuned for additional comments coming soon.

 Evenflo REO by Revolve360